object-oriented-python/object-oriented-programming/doc/source/5_exceptions.rst

     stack frame
         An object encapsulating the set of variables which define the execution of a Python script or function.
-This information includes the code being executed, all the local and gobal names which are visible, the last instruction that was executed, and a reference to the stack frame which called this function.
+This information includes the code being executed, all the local and global names which are visible, the last instruction that was executed, and a reference to the stack frame which called this function.